porridgewithraisins/hls4ml/memory.md

 2. Explore higher filter parallelization (3–5 lanes) while monitoring DSP pressure and register growth.
 3. Revisit reuse factors ≥5 alongside the parallel lanes to trade MAC duplication for tighter control logic.
 4. Evaluate precision downgrades (e.g., ap_fixed<14,4>) once structural knobs settle, keeping MAE within tolerance.

+## Next Engineering Tasks

+### 1. Enable true `io_stream` support for Conv2DTranspose
+- [ ] Compare `Conv2DTaskSequenceTemplate` usage and replicate an equivalent `Conv2DTransposeTaskSequenceTemplate` so the generator emits a task sequence when `Model.IOType` (or layer override) is `io_stream`.
+- [ ] Update the oneAPI backend initializer to surface the per-layer `io_type` attribute in the generated config struct and ensure templates branch on it when selecting between direct function calls and task sequences.
+- [ ] Adjust the convolution template to instantiate stream pipes (input/output) and enqueue the async task sequence only when streaming is requested, leaving the existing synchronous call untouched for `io_parallel`.
+- [ ] Regenerate the small Conv2DTranspose project in both `io_parallel` and `io_stream` modes via `./iterate.sh --agent` to confirm: (a) streaming build emits `task_sequence` in `myproject.cpp`, (b) emulator MAE remains ≈5.1e-3, and (c) resource reports show the pipes confined to the streaming path.
+- [ ] Document the new behavior in `memory.md` once validated so future work knows the streaming gap is closed.

+### 2. Broaden parallelization coverage beyond filter lanes
+- [ ] Inspect `nnet_conv2d_resource.h` to catalogue how `parallelization_factor` currently splits work across width (`pfc`) and height (`pfr`) loops, noting pragma placement and compute/dataflow interactions.
+- [ ] Extend the Conv2DTranspose template to derive analogous `pfc/pfr` values and apply controlled unrolling or loop duplication across spatial positions, ensuring reuse-factor–driven II constraints are still enforced.
+- [ ] Refactor accumulator management so the widened parallelism does not explode local storage (e.g., tile-sized accumulators vs. global arrays) and gates unrolling only when lane count exceeds one or latency strategy is requested.
+- [ ] Rebuild the harness with representative configs (`ParallelizationFactor` 1–3, `ReuseFactor` 1 & 5) to verify synthesis stability and collect ALUT/FF deltas, keeping MAE steady.
+- [ ] Update `memory.md` with post-change measurements and carve out follow-up precision/streaming experiments if new hotspots appear.